 saas.group acquires and scales product-led subscription businesses.

-The company takes full advantage of LinkedIn’s features to engage with its audience.
+The company fully utilizes LinkedIn’s features to engage with its audience.
 It shares educational videos and articles, hosts events on the platform, and repurposes content into new pieces for its LinkedIn audience.
 It also reposts and comments on content from its audience to improve overall engagement.

 2. Beekast